quadram-institute-bioscience/dadaist2/README.md

 * `-s`, `--id-separator` STRING, string delimiting the Sample ID (default: _)
 * `-l`, `--log-filename` FILE, to change the log file path (default: output_dir/dadaist.log)
 * `-t`, `--threads` INT, to specify the number of threads
+* `-p`, `--prefix` STRING, representative sequences name prefix (default: 'ASV').
+If set to "MD5" the MD5 hash of the sequence will be used as sequence name (as Qiime2 does)
 * `--tmp-dir` DIR, specify working directory
 * `--version` will print the program version and exit
 * `--help` will print the usage